Get credit for your UC education: Accessing your 1098-T form

 Keeping your information up to date

-Every January, UC sends your tax information to the Tax Credit Reporting Service (TCRS).
+Every January, UC sends your tax information to Tab Service.
 Please be sure to update your Social Security number or your Individual Taxpayer Identification Number (ITIN) with your campus Registrar’s Office so that it appears on your 1098-T. This will facilitate the process for obtaining the credit.
-If you have questions, you can contact TCRS by phone, (877) 467-3821.
+If you have questions, you can contact Tab Service by phone, (888) 220-2540.

 About this website

 The Taxpayer Relief Act requires UC campuses to report student information to the IRS.
-The University of California has contracted with the Tax Credit Reporting Service (TCRS) to electronically produce your IRS Form 1098-T Tuition Statement.
-TCRS is an offering of Conduent Education Services, LLC.
+The University of California has contracted with Tab Service to electronically produce your IRS Form 1098-T Tuition Statement.

 The information above is up to date and to the best of our knowledge as of January 2020.
 Please refer to IRS Publication 970 for the latest updates and for complete information on education benefits.